I almost died, here's what I learned

 And that allows me to try to be my best self for my family as a caregiver.

-It allows me to try to be the best romantic partner I can be.
+It allows me to try to be the best friend I can be.

 It allows me to try to be the best dog dad ever.